chekanov/RootIOreader/README.md

 <property name="jdkversion" value="1.8" />
 ```

-(it can be also 1.6, 1.7).
+in the file "build.xml" (it can be also 1.6, 1.7).
 Then compile the package again and run it:

 ```
 ant clean; ant; ant run